sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

-According to the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), the following practices can improve the **version control**:
+This excerpt from to the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities) indicates that the following practices can improve the **version control**:

 > - Ensure that every commit to version control triggers the automated creation of packages that can be deployed to any environment using only information in version control.
 > - Make it possible to create production-like test environments on demand using only scripts and configuration information from version control, and to create packages using the automated process described in the previous approach.